 Ronald Ringenberg, CKDE

-Ronald Ringenberg, CKDE, was an important player in the early development of AIKD.
+Ronald Ringenberg was an important player in the early development of the Association of Kitchen and bath Dealers (AIKD), now NKBA.
 He was a member of the original AIKD committee and was instrumental in starting the CKD program.
 He was also involved in the original judging of the early CKD Exams.
 Ronalds’s involvement was critical in forming the Indiana Chapter of AIKD.
-In March 1980, he was presented with The Kitchen/Bath Industry Distinguished Service Award by Kitchen Business Magazine.
+In March 1980, he was presented with The Kitchen & Bath Industry Distinguished Service Award by Kitchen Business Magazine.